History of Mongolia (1990–present): MPRP landslide victory

+Coalition government

+US President George W. Bush and first lady Laura Bush with Mongolian President Nambaryn Enkhbayar and first lady Onongiin Tsolmon during their historic 2005 visit to Mongolia.

-The 2004 parliamentary election resulted in a hung parliament between the MPRP and the Motherland Democratic Coalition (MDC), a coalition between the DP, the Civil Will Party, and the Motherland Party.
-There were concerns of electoral fraud in the 2004 election but was largely ignored.
-The MPRP was forced to join a coalition government led by MDC chairman Tsakhiagiin Elbegdorj, but like the previous Democratic government, it would oversee frequent political scandals, crises, and infighting.
-The MDC was dissolved in December 2004, due to party disagreements for the upcoming 2005 presidential election.
-Furthermore, economic slowdown and party disputes during Elbegdorj's tenure would cause the formation of splinter parties such as the Mongolian National Democratic Party (MNDP), the People's Party and the Mongolian Social Democratic Party.
-Former MPRP chairman and prime minister Nambaryn Enkhbayar would come on top in the 2005 presidential election.
-The DP lost 5 of its seats to the MPRP in late 2005, leading to the now majority MPRP leaving the coalition in January 2006, thereby forming their own coalition government.
-Another government reshuffle took place at the end of 2007, when the MPRP decided to replace its prime minister Miyeegombyn Enkhbold with Sanjiin Bayar.
+The 2004 parliamentary election resulted in a hung parliament between the MPRP and the MDC, with the MPRP as the plurality.
+There were concerns of electoral fraud in the 2004 election, but they were largely ignored.
+Without parliamentary majority, the MPRP was forced to join a coalition government led by MDC chairman Tsakhiagiin Elbegdorj.
+Much like the previous Democratic coalition, the MDC would oversee frequent political scandals, crises, and infighting.
+The MDC was dissolved in December 2004 due to party disagreements over the upcoming 2005 presidential election.
+Furthermore, economic slowdown and party disputes during Elbegdorj's tenure led to the formation of three splinter parties – the New National Party, the People's Party, and the reformed Mongolian Social Democratic Party.

-The MPRP formed a coalition government with the Democratic Party in 2008 also, although the MPRP won the majority being blamed for vote rigging and followed riots.
+Five parties with parliamentary representation were eligible to nominate a candidate in the 2005 presidential election.
+All five except the Civil Will Party nominated their candidates for the race, leading to Mongolia's first-ever four-way presidential election.
+Former prime minister Nambaryn Enkhbayar would come out on top in the 2005 presidential election, with 54% of the vote.
+Later in 2005, the DP lost 5 of its seats to the MPRP, leading to the now-majority MPRP leaving the coalition in January 2006.
+A new coalition government led by the MPRP was established the same month.
+A government reshuffle took place at the end of 2007, when the MPRP decided to replace its prime minister, Miyeegombyn Enkhbold, with Sanjiin Bayar.